fiannuzzi/next_word_prediction_demo/index.Rmd

 As the corpus increases in size, I may consider to incorporate **4-grams** and so on

 A **smoothing method** needs to be introduced to account for unseen n-grams when evaluating the model (as in perplexity calculations).
-A Good-Turing method in currently in the test phase; it needs to be coupled to a **finer backoff** approach (e.g. Katz) before the results can be seen at the prediction phase
+A Good-Turing method is currently in the test phase; it needs to be coupled to a **finer backoff** approach (e.g. Katz) before the results can be seen at the prediction phase

 Perplexity does not tell how good the model is in practice and some **task-based evaluation** is needed to compare the performance of different models